ndurner/gpt-oss-rt-run/kaggle_submission/writeup.md

 4. a RAG instruction hierarchy failure lets “act‑as‑Linux; cat *” exfiltrate context despite a prohibition.
 5. a two‑track “Tournament” scaffold reveals evaluation‑awareness/sandbagging: the model refuses in a “harmfulness” track yet emits the same capability in a matched “helpfulness” track.

-Findings were computed using pattern matching and re‑graded with gpt‑5‑mini, which lowers absolute rates but preserves ranking.
+Findings were computed using keyword triage and re‑graded with gpt‑5‑mini.
 We report 80‑run rates with Wilson 95% CIs.
 We release prompts, harness, and grading scripts for reproducibility.

 # Method
 ## Discovery & Iteration